Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

 We first examine the relative accuracy of the proposed methods in estimating the disparity between White and Black, and White and Hispanic voters, in party registration.
 For example, the true difference in Democratic registration between Black and White voters in the sample is \(54.6 \) percentage points, meaning Black voters register Democratic at a much higher rate.
-However, the standard weighting approach produces an estimate of only \(20.8 \) percentage points for this disparity---less than half the true value.
-The thresholding estimator, while slightly better, also misses the mark, with an estimate of \(30.5 \) percentage points.
-In contrast, the saturated BIRDiE model produces an estimate of \(49.2 \) percentage points, and the mixed BIRDiE model also estimates \(49.2 \).
+However, the standard weighting approach produces an estimate of only \(24.1 \) percentage points for this disparity---less than half the true value.
+This is consistent with Corollary \ref{cor:under}, which states that the weighting estimator tends to underestimate the magnitude of racial disparity.
+The thresholding estimator, while slightly better, also misses the mark, with an estimate of \(32.5 \) percentage points.
+In contrast, the saturated BIRDiE model produces an estimate of \(47.9 \) percentage points, and the mixed BIRDiE model estimates \(48.5 \).
 These estimates are only slightly lower than the ground truth.

-Figure \ref{fig:nc-disp} compares the empirical performance of the BIRDiE models against that of the weighting and thresholding estimators across all of these possible disparity measurements, using the block-level BISG predictions.
-The true disparity is subtracted off from each estimate for ease of comparison, and so the figure plots the estimation error of racial disparity between two racial groups.
+Figure~\ref{fig-nc-disp} compares the empirical performance of the BIRDiE models against that of the weighting and thresholding estimators across all of these possible disparity measurements, using the block-level BISG predictions.
 For White--Black (left plot) and White-Hispanic (right plot) disparities in party registration, the BIRDiE models (solid circles and squares) substantially outperform the two commonly used estimators (open circles and crosses).
 For two major parties, both the weighting and thresholding estimators exhibit a substantial amount of estimation error, for example, exceeding 20 percentage points for the White-Black disparity for the Democratic party.
 In contrast, the two BIRDiE models yield a much smaller estimation error that ranges within several percentage points for all racial disparity estimates.
 The saturated and mixed-effects BIRDiE models perform similarly with no discernible difference.